suffolklibraries/sljekyll/_events/aldeburgh-2018-05-29-beach-bonkers.md

 Find the treasures in Beach Bonkers' mini shingle beach, handle their amazing artefacts including a mammoth's tooth and play their giant beachcombing board game.

-This beachcomb is possible thanks to a grant from the Galloper Wind Farm Fund.
+This beachcomb is possible thanks to a grant from the Suffolk Secrets AONB Fund.

-Please contact the library in advance to book.